 I’ve been excited about Black Panther from the moment I heard about it.
 Anything that involves Our Lady Lupita (you know her as Lupita Nyong’o) get me psyched.
 I adore Lupita—and the fact that she can actually spit some bars is icing on a fine cake.

 If you follow me on Facebook, you know that I’m obsessed with the movie and its reception.
 We often hear that movies with an African-American lead or with a predominantly black cast aren’t worth the investment because their box-office potential is limited.
 Well, they were wrong!
-Black Panther is a record-breaking movie.
+Black Panther is a record-breaking release.
 Not only people are showing up to the theatres, they are also showing out!
 Why are we so extra with this movie?

 Do I really need to explain why I love Angela Basset?
 In my opinion, the scene in which Bernadine Harris (Waiting to Exhale, 1995) burns her cheating husband’s belonging is one of the most iconic scenes in movie history.
 Plus, she has so many iconic roles: Tina Turner in What’s Love Got to Do with It (Brian Gibson, 1993); Dr. Betty Shabazz in Malcolm X (Spike Lee, 1992) and Panther (Mario Van Peebles, 1995).

-The storyline.
 A friend, who shall not be named, has tried to get me into comics.
 He failed miserably.
 I wished he had succeeded.
 How could I go through my life without knowing about the Dora Milaje?
 I mean, a group of fierce women warriors I can wholeheartedly accept.
 And why didn’t I know about T’Challa and Shuri before the movie’s hype?

 When the first trailer dropped, I couldn’t stop watching it.
 February 16 couldn’t arrive fast enough.
 I was willing to skip Christmas to get to February.
 And this says a lot since: 1) I love Christmas, and I start singing carols in the summer; 2) I live in Canada, and I dread the month of February (it’s often the coldest).